 Combining the two routes described in the brochure takes you past all the interesting sites Tartu has to offer: through Toomemägi Park with the impressive Cathedral ruins, through the Old Town (including Tartu’s very own Leaning House and the last remaining piece of Tartu’s old city wall), along the Emajõgi River, and past interesting artistic sculptures as well as statues commemorating the many famous scientists who worked here.

 The university itself has had a tumultuous history, being moved to both Tallinn and Pärnu (and even closed intermittently) during wars and famine in the 17th and 18th centuries.
-Tartu University produced not only a Nobel Prize Laureate and several prime ministers.
-Today, Tartu University is the Alma Mater of pretty much every Estonian doctor, dentist, pharmacist, judge and prosecutor.
+The University of Tartu produced not only a Nobel Prize Laureate and several prime ministers.
+Today, the University of Tartu is the Alma Mater of pretty much every Estonian doctor, dentist, pharmacist, judge and prosecutor.

 Tartu University was actually the brainchild of Johan Skytte - a sculpture in the shape of a stamp commemorates him